MED5600 – Module 6, Medicine

 Schedule, syllabus and examination date

-In the field of child psychiatry the student should have acquired skills and knowledge needed to understand and evaluate child psychiatric conditions.
+In the field of child psychiatry, the student should have acquired the skills and knowledge needed to understand and evaluate child psychiatric conditions.
 The student should understand diseases/illnesses among children and adolescents in light of the biopsychosocial model, and know the importance of good communication skills in encounters with these patients and their parents.
 The students should gain insight into the ethical issues related to child care, gynaecological and obstetrical problems, and global diversity.

 Closed professional degree

 Applies to regular students.
 Exchange students are admitted based on agreements with the partner university.